chef/chef-web-docs/content/server_ldap.md

 To configure the Chef Infra Server to use Active Directory or LDAP do the following:

-1. Install the Chef management console (if it is not already).
+1. Install the Chef management console (if it's not already).

 1. Add the following settings to the `/etc/opscode/chef-server.rb` file.
 These settings must be added to the `chef-server.rb` file on